SFantasy/node-in-action/en/npm-package/validator.md

 Up to now, the first alpha version of `node-validator` is ready for use.

-Using `npm link` command could place the current module to the system's NPM module folders.
+Using `npm link` command could place the current module to the system's npm module folders.
 In the other words, if we modify the codes in our project, we could feel that when using the module.

 Assuming we have changed the name to `validator-test` in the `package.json` file, then the code below can work as expected: